Below are some of the questions students typically have concerning financial aid and paying for college:

 No. Only the parent with whom you resided the longest during the preceding 12 months should provide financial information.
 If you did not live with either parent or lived with both equally, then the parent who provided the most financial support should provide financial information on the FAFSA.

 Yes.
-Your stepparent's financial information must be included even if he or she is not helping you pay for your education.
+Your stepparent's financial information must be included, even if they is not helping you pay for your education.

-Yes, but you will only be eligible for the unsubsidized Stafford Loan, which means you must pay interest while attending college.
+Yes, but you will only be eligible for the Unsubsidized Direct Loan, which means you must pay interest while attending college.
 However, if your inability to obtain parental information is due to unusual circumstances (parental incarceration, abuse, abandonment, etc.), you should contact your college's financial aid office to inquire about a dependency override, which will allow you to apply as an independent student.

 No. Because the FAFSA is based on the information provided on the date it was completed, your marriage status would be "unmarried" if you complete the FAFSA before you get married.
 However, once you get married, contact the financial aid office about updating your marital status.